Why Mobile Needs Its Own DevOps

 Join the DZone community and get the full member experience.Join For Free

 Developing for mobile has unique challenges, and therefore, it requires an approach that differs from traditional DevOps methods.
-Here are some of the four main reasons why developing for mobile is different — compared to developing web applications — and some of the ways in which incorporating a unique set of practices, collectively referred to as Mobile DevOps, can help app companies tackle these specific challenges.
+Here are four of the main reasons why developing for mobile is different — compared to developing web applications — and some of the ways in which incorporating a unique set of practices, collectively referred to as Mobile DevOps, can help app companies tackle these specific challenges.

 Mobile Apps Require Faster Iterations